Yeshiva V'Kollel Beis Moshe Chaim

 Yeshiva V'Kollel Beis Moshe Chaim is an Orthodox yeshiva and a kollel located in Miami Beach, Florida.
 Its rosh yeshiva is Rabbi Yochanan Zweig, an alumnus of Ner Israel Rabbinical College.
 It is also known as the Talmudic University of Florida.

-The yeshiva is located at a converted Howard Johnson located on the corner of Alton Road and 41st Street.
-The yeshiva building now houses the mechina, yeshiva and kollel.
+The yeshiva is located at a converted Howard Johnson at 4000 Alton Rd Miami Beach, Florida 33140.
+The yeshiva building now houses the Mechina of South Florida, yeshiva and kollel, with dorms and residential housing on the upper floors.